effofxprime/Block-Buster-Analyzer/README.md

 # BlockBusterAnalyzer

-BlockBusterAnalyzer is a fun and catchy tool to monitor and analyze the sizes of blocks in a blockchain.
-It supports both Python and Bash scripts to query block sizes over a specified range and categorize them into different size groups.
+BlockBusterAnalyzer is a tool to monitor and analyze the sizes of blocks in a blockchain.
+It is a Python script that queries block sizes over a specified range and categorizes them into different size groups for statistical information.

 ## Features

 - Query block sizes within a specified range
-- Categorize blocks into size groups (1MB to 3MB, 3MB to 5MB, greater than 5MB)
+- Categorize blocks into size groups (<1MB, 1MB<2MB, 2MB<3MB, 3MB<5MB, greater than 5MB)
 - Supports both Unix sockets and TCP endpoints
 - Generates a JSON report with the results
 - Provides progress updates during execution, including estimated time left and total duration
-- Uses multithreading (Python) and parallel processing (Bash) to improve performance for large block ranges
+- Uses multithreading to improve performance for large block ranges
 - Pretty console output with colors and table formatting
 - Plots a graph of block size over time